Dott. David Atuahene

 - I formulated a dietary supplement based on the results of the individual and combined antioxidant capacities of the selected ingredients.

-Year 2: In Vivo Trials and Initial Analysis
+Study 2: In Vivo Trials and Initial Analysis

 - Objective: To assess the safety and efficacy of the formulated dietary supplement on GI health in dogs under breeding conditions.